Toeplitz Momentary Symbols: definition, results, and limitations in the spectral analysis of Structured Matrices: Toeplitz momentary symbols: definition, results, and limitations

-The standard GLT approch cannot be used on the sequence $\{X_n\}_n$ as it is defined, since the first term diverges.
-If we want to {be able to} construct a GLT symbol, {for instance to analyze a solver for a linear system}, we should normalize the matrix $X_n$ {by multiplication with} $h^2$ obtaining
+The standard GLT approch cannot be used for the sequence $\{X_n\}_n$ as it is defined, since the first term diverges.
+If we want to {be able to} construct a GLT symbol, {for instance to analyze a solver for a linear system}, we should normalize the matrix $X_n$ {by multiplication with} $h^2$ obtaining \begin{linenomath*}